floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

 (Static) analysis on the source code of the application can be used to identify microservice candidates.
 Furthermore, also indirect information, such as revision history, can be used to complement the decomposition approach.

-For example, #cite(<multiobjective_optimization_decomposition>, form: "prose") consider object-oriented classes as units of business capability, as do #cite(<extraction_of_microservices>, form: "prose").
+For example, #citeauthor(<multiobjective_optimization_decomposition>) consider object-oriented classes as units of business capability, as do #citeauthor(<extraction_of_microservices>).
 The authors of the latter paper remark that increasing the granularity from classes to methods and functions has the potential to improve the quality of the decomposition.

-The decomposition process described by #cite(<extraction_of_microservices>, form: "prose") also uses the revision history of the software system to identify suitable microservice candidates.
+The decomposition process described by #citeauthor(<extraction_of_microservices>) also uses the revision history of the software system to identify suitable microservice candidates.

 // Execution
 Finally, data can also be collected during the runtime of the software system.
 Execution data includes log files, execution traces, and performance metrics.

-An example of an approach using execution traces as input is described by #cite(<execution_trace_identification>, form: "prose").
+An example of an approach using execution traces as input is described by #citeauthor(<execution_trace_identification>).
 Using software probes inserted into the bytecode of software systems, the authors are able to monitor execution paths.
 Additionally, various metrics such as processor time and memory usage are collected.